TanGentleman/TanTan/README.md

     - Filepath is where you installed this repository.
     - reddit_folder_name is a new folder that holds newly generated files
     - The other variables in config.py can be used in lieu of additional arguments in the command line
-    - For now, please stick to subs/users with posts of standard imastepge formats, not videos hosted elsewhere.
+    - For now, please stick to subs/users with posts of standard image formats, not videos hosted elsewhere.
 2. Set the 5 query variables in config.py, or add the Magic String in the command line for step 3.
 - [MAGIC STRING] = {u/user or r/subreddit} {qty} {new/top} {all/year/month/week/day/hour} {-d for debug}
 3. Run the command in terminal from your home directory.